DestinyW/cs110-final-project-spr18/README.md

 #### 2.4 The Game Screen
 This is where gameplay takes place.
-Frisbees are launched from the right of the screen and the player will use the arrow keys to move within the field. the feild is divided into a 'near' and 'far half' and the user uses the up and down arrow keys to move between the halves of the field.
+Frisbees are launched from the right of the screen and the player will use the arrow keys to move within the field.
+The feild is divided into a 'near' and 'far half' and the user uses the up and down arrow keys to move between the halves of the field.
 Frisbees that can be caught in the far field are darker than those in the near field.
 20 seconds into the game hurdles begin to appear.
-The player must use the spacebar to jump and get frisbees and clear hurdles.
-If the dog fails to jump over a hurdles, 3 seconds are removed from the timer.
+The player must use the up and down arrow keys to get frisbees and avoid hurdles.
+Each time the dog fails to clear a hurdle, its health bar will decrease by 1.

 #### 2.5 The Game Over Menu